UTHT/EM-FEA/README.md

 addpath('c:\\femm42\\mfiles');
 savepath;
 ```
-to add the FEMM mfiles path to the search path.
+to add the FEMM mfiles path to Matlab's search path.